hasibzunair/whats-image-classifcation-really/README.md

 Welcome to the start of your computer vision journey, probably!
-In today’s session you’ll set up your deep learning architecture, and train your first image classification model (a convolutional neural network, or CNN), which will learn to distinguish handwritten digit, not the english MNIST database, but bengali handwritten digits!
+In today’s session you’ll set up your deep learning architecture, and train your first image classification model (a convolutional neural network, or CNN), which will learn to distinguish handwritten digit, not the english MNIST database, but bengali handwritten digits for our secret government project on Bengali Hand Writing Recognition System!
 Let's get started.

-We learn today how to classify bengali handwritten digits.
-Rather than understanding the mathematical details of how this works, we start by learning the nuts and bolts of how to get the computer to complete the task.
-We will also cover aspect of deep learning such as transfer learning and also use a technique called ‘fine-tuning’ using pre-trained networks, perhaps the most important skill for any deep learning practitioner
+Today, we learn and build how to classify bengali handwritten digits.
+Rather than understanding the mathematical details of how this works(I love Math, or is it meth?), we start by learning the nuts and bolts of how to get a dummy computer to complete the a dead simple task.
+We will also cover aspect of deep learning such as the painful data preprocessing, data augmentation, transfer learning and also use a technique called ‘fine-tuning’ using pre-trained networks, perhaps the most important skill for any deep learning practitioner

 ### Environment setup